Personalised for LOCAL students.

 To update your personal details please submit your enquiry via the Student Request Form.

 Melbourne Polytechnic has a long history of following the University of Cambridge academic dress graduation code.
-Every qualification which is awarded has its own distinct academic dress code in addition to having its own hood or stole which follows the colours of the school the graduand belongs to.
+Every qualification which is awarded has its own distinct academic dress code in addition to having its own hood or stole which follows the colours of the academic department the graduand belongs to.

 Diploma and Advanced Diploma